jwupf/dotnetTooling/Readme.md

 docker image build --build-arg UID=$(id -u) --build-arg GID=$(id -g) -t dotnet_toolchain --target base -f _toolchain/Dockerfile _toolchain/
 ````

-This commadn will ensure that the user running programs inside a container will have the correct ID's and thus sets file permissions in a usable way.
+This command will ensure that the user running programs inside a container will have the correct ID's and thus sets file permissions in a usable way.

 ### Debugging failing builds